Facebook launches climate project to tackle misinformation | DW | 01.03.2021

 Vetted, proven research on climate change will be displayed on Facebook posts to combat misinformation

-Facebook has started tackling dangerous climate change myths and anti-environment propaganda that circulates among the platform's almost three billion monthly users.
+Facebook has started tackling dangerous climate change myths and anti-environment propaganda that circulates among the platform's almost 3 billion monthly users.

 In a new trial that was launched in the UK in late February, posts about climate change will now automatically be labelled with an information banner that directs people to accurate climate science data at the company's Climate Science Information Center.